managedkaos/learning-github-actions-exercise-files-2020/Ch05/05_11/README.md

 # Chapter 05_11

+This directory contains two sub-directories, one for the `keyword-release-action` files and one for the `super-cool-project` files.

+Complete the following steps for *both* directories.

 - Create a repository on GitHub using the [New Repository](https://github.com/new) page.
 Name it something that relates to the lesson like `exercise-files`.

 - In a terminal, run the following commands to initialize the directory as a git repository.